freeCodeCamp/guide/src/pages/ruby/ruby-numbers-methods/index.md

 ---
 title: Ruby Number Methods
 ---
-Ruby provides a variety of built in methods you may use on numbers.
+Ruby provides a variety of built-in methods you may use on numbers.
 The following is an incomplete list of [integer](https://ruby-doc.org/core-2.2.0/Integer.html) and [float](https://ruby-doc.org/core-2.2.0/Float.html#method-i-ceil) methods.

 ## [Even](https://ruby-doc.org/core-2.2.0/Integer.html#method-i-even-3F):